ewe2/ewe2.ninja/source/content/_cno.md

 #### Library calls

-These are trickier: most library routines are simple JMP instructions or variants on JMP, even more opportunity to make false positives particularly with subroutines.
+These are trickier: calls to most library routines are simple JMP instructions or variants on JMP, even more opportunity to make false positives particularly with subroutines.
 What we can be sure of are RTS, returns from subroutines.

 ### cno: Black Box Theory
 When attempting to understand the internals of a machine or a program, it's helpful to get something to go on by considering what it takes as input and what it outputs.
 For instance, we know V7 cno wrote a log file of coin tosses in a particular format, we know that it could take random input or generated its own random input and it output six numbers for phx to interpret.